brycewray/hugo-site/content/posts/2019/11/mixed-nuts-2019-11.md

 [^StopNow]: The obvious rejoinder is reminiscent of the "Can we be funny? / Why start now?" joke from the [first post-9/11 *Saturday Night Live*](https://www.indiewire.com/2016/09/snl-letterman-jon-stewart-911-late-show-daily-show-1201725596/).
 Point taken.

 What follows, then, is loosely based on the "Scattershooting" motif.
-For now, let's call it "Mixed nuts," not only because of its intentionally miscellaneous nature but also, well, because it's coming from me.
-'Nuff said.
+For now, let's call it "Mixed nuts," not only because of its intentionally miscellaneous nature but also, well, because it's coming from me. ’Nuff said.
 If I have a warm, fuzzy feeling about how it ends up *and* you readers don't emit howls of protest (all *[infinitesimally small number]* of you, of course), there may be more of it down the line.[^If] That's why I'm putting a date to it.
 There's no promise or threat that it'll be a monthly thing but, if I do it again, that'll be how I keep track of it.

 [^If]: That's assuming I keep the site going, which for a variety of reasons is in doubt as I write this.